syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Sorting.md

 ### Retrieve the records as displayed in the view

-Once the sorting is performed, the records in the view can be retrieved in the same order as displayed in the view by using [SfDataGrid.View.Records](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Data.WinForms~Syncfusion.Data.CollectionViewAdv~Records.html).
+After sorting, the records in the view can be retrieved in the same order as displayed in the view by using the [SfDataGrid.View.Records](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Data.WinForms~Syncfusion.Data.CollectionViewAdv~Records.html) collection.

 {% tabs %}
 {% highlight c# %}